 Any home can have memories, and many of them are unlocked when we remember our rooms and how the furnishings were arranged.

 Have your family member sketch out their home.
 It could be their childhood home(s), the home when they first married, or their most recent residences.
-The floor plans can be as detailed or simple as the interviewee once.
+The floor plans can be as detailed or simple as the interviewee wants.

 Once the sketch is complete, invite your relative to take you on a verbal walking tour of their floor plan.
 Have them describe:

-• Which room belongs to each family member?
+Which room belongs to each family member?

-• How were each room decorated?
+How was each room decorated?

-• What appliances were in each room?
+What appliances were in each room?

-• Was one room colder than the other?
+Was one room colder than the other?

-• Did any room or hallway have special sounds or smells?
+Did any room or hallway have special sounds or smells?

-• What was special or unique about the room?
+What was special or unique about the room?

-As your relative remembers walking through their homes, you will be surprised at stories they may share.
+As your relative remembers walking through their homes, you will be surprised at the stories they may share.

 You can take this exercise further by having your ancestor draw the outside of their home.

-• Draw the yard or farm and any outbuildings.
+Draw the yard or farm and any outbuildings.

-• Draw any geographical features like creeks, ditches, mountains, sledding hills
+Draw any geographical features like creeks, ditches, mountains, sledding hills

 With the expanded sketches, you can learn about the community in which your relative lived.